-102. More specifically, this includes:

-- The highly attractive and memorable composition created by the generally undeveloped, vegetation-dominated, mountain landforms and roche moutonnée juxtaposed beside an urban context and/or an (ONF/L) lake or river context. - b.
+- 101. The experience of the values identified above from a wide range of public viewpoints. - 102.
+More specifically, this includes: - a.
+The highly attractive and memorable composition created by the generally undeveloped, vegetation-dominated, mountain landforms and roche moutonnée juxtaposed beside an urban context and/or an (ONF/L) lake or river context. - b.
 At a finer scale, the following aspects contribute to the aesthetic appeal: - i.
 The large-scale and dramatic character of the steep mountain landforms backdropping Queenstown and Arthurs Point. - ii.
-The sculptural peaks of Te Taumata-o-Hakitekura (Ben Lomond) and Bowen Peak. - iii.
+The sculptural peaks of Te Taumata-o-Hakitekura (Ben Lomond) and Bowen Peak.

+- iii.
 The ever-changing play of light and weather patterns across the mountain and roche moutonnée slopes. - iv.
 The more rugged and wild character of the eastern side of Bowen Peak. - v.
 The distinctly rugged character of the west, northwest, north and northeast sides of each of the roche moutonnée landforms and the more coherent appearance of the southwest and south of each as a consequence of the landform and vegetation character and patterns. - vi.
 The rounded tops of Te Tapunui (Queenstown Hill) and Sugar Loaf, and the more rugged and irregular profile of Pt 781. - vii.
 The open and pastoral character of Pt 781 and the top of Te Tapunui (Queenstown Hill). - viii.
 The contained and enclosed nature of Waipuna (Lake Johnson) set within a largely pastoral context interspersed with largely exotic plantings. - ix.
-The general confinement of visible built development to the distinct locations: Cemetery Hill (gondola, luge, etc.); parts of the Gorge Road valley floor (rural living, rural buildings, and adventure tourism related buildings, facilities and tracks); and near Arthurs Point (limited scattering of rural living development).
+The general confinement of visible built development to two distinct locations: Cemetery Hill (gondola, luge, etc.) and near Arthurs Point (limited scattering of rural living development).